marcosnz/Cake.MSBuildTask/README.md

 Task("TestMSBuildTask")
     .Does(() =>
 {
+        // a.
+Create the task
+        var svn = new MSBuild.ExtensionPack.Subversion.Svn();

         var checkoutFolder = GetDirectories("./SrcFolder").FirstOrDefault();

-        var svn = new MSBuild.ExtensionPack.Subversion.Svn();
+        // b.
+Configure the task
         // If the folder doesn't exist then do a Checkout, otherwise Update. if (checkoutFolder == null)
         {
             checkoutFolder = MakeAbsolute((DirectoryPath)"./SrcFolder");
             svn.TaskAction = "Checkout";
-            svn.Items = checkoutUrl.ToTaskItems();
-            // The .ToTaskItem() is a helper method provided by MSBuildTaskAliases
+            // The .ToTaskItem() and .ToTaskItems() are helper methods provided by MSBuildTaskAliases svn.Items = checkoutUrl.ToTaskItems();
             svn.Destination = checkoutFolder.ToTaskItem();
         }
         else